 For flatlanders, like us, enjoy a day or two in the park before you try a strenuous hike at a high elevation.
 We spent our first day exploring the North Fork area of Glacier National Park so we could get our system used to the higher elevation before tackling The Highline.

 Other tips to reduce the risk of altitude sickness include drinking lots of water, making sure you eat regularly, and avoiding alcohol.
 You’ll probably find you need to rest more often than normal or take those steep inclines a little slower.
+Before taking on a big hike like this it’s worth doing a bit of hiking training.
+Brad and I walked miles on a hilly terrain near our home for months in preparation for this hike.

 Last Thoughts on Hiking the Highline Trail Glacier National Park